Driver Underwent Emergency Surgery After Suffering Bleed On The Brain

 Following the ordeal, Martell instructed specialist serious injury lawyers at Irwin Mitchell to investigate the crash and help him access specialist support and therapies to overcome his injuries.

-Now, as part of their ongoing work, the legal experts at Irwin Mitchell are calling on anyone who witnessed the crash to come forwards and provide vital information which will assist with the investigation.
+Now, as part of their ongoing work, the legal experts at Irwin Mitchell are calling on anyone who witnessed the crash to come forward and provide vital information which may assist with the investigation.

 Expert Opinion“This is a case which highlights the huge impact that road traffic collisions can have on those involved, with the true extent of Martell’s injuries only becoming apparent weeks after the incident.
 A bleed on the brain can be particularly dangerous as they are not always spotted straight away and can become more obvious when the condition may be close to critical.